-Our Kindergarten team is led by a qualified early years teacher supported by another graduate and other staff with qualifications in early years.
+Our Kindergarten team is led by an experienced early years teacher supported by other staff with qualifications in early years.

 We recommend that children who attend a minimum of three morning sessions when they first start.
 They then build this up to every morning and can also add afternoon sessions when they are ready.
 Parents can offset their child’s Early Years Entitlement (15 hours) in the morning sessions only.
+30 hour funding is also available.
 See fees sheet for more details.

 Children have water available to them at all times.
 At snack times they have a choice of water, dairy milk and non-dairy milk.
 They have fruit every day and another snack which they help prepare chosen from home-made bread, rice cakes, muesli, smoothies, oat cakes and bread sticks.
 Children are involved in preparing and serving all snacks.
 Snacks are served in the Infant House Dining Room and children use glasses and serve their own drinks from china jugs.
 Children in the Kindergarten bring their own packed lunch.
 There is healthy eating guidance which is in the Parents Information Guide.
 (See Useful Information page).
 There is a chart on the wall in the welcome area which lists any food products used in the kindergarten in either snack time, cooking activities or play activities.
 Parents whose child’s have any allergies are advised to check this to ensure their child doesn’t come into contact with anything which may cause a reaction.

 The Early Years Foundation Stage sets standards for the learning, development and care of children from birth to 5 years old.
 All schools and Ofsted-registered early years providers must follow the EYFS, including childminders, preschools, nurseries and school reception classes.
 The EYFS is divided into two areas, Prime areas, which begin to develop quickly in response to relationships and experiences, and run through and support learning in all other areas.
 The Prime areas are: